grgrzybek/fuse-cxf-hibernate-xa/README.md

 	http://localhost:8181/cxf/hibernatetx/?_wadl

-As a quick test, you can use the GET operations directly from the browser:
+As a quick test, you can use the GET operations directly from the browser, this will result no SQL against the DB until a cache eviction:

 	http://localhost:8181/cxf/hibernatetx/person/findById/1